 Spiritual Awakening Scrubbing You CleanIn many ways, your relationship with food gets fundamentally changed with awakening.
-Before you might have had the desire to get a hamburger, but that food choice is built up off of so much social conditioning and emotional training that it may not be the right food for you at all.
+Before you might have had the desire to get a hamburger, but that food choice is built up off of social conditioning and emotional training.
+As such, that may not be the right food for you at all.
 In many respects, people in this society use food to hold down emotions.
 After awakening, a lot of what was holding stuff down will be gone.
-That's why initially there can be a lot of upset feelings during the transition as you let go of and release so much stored pain.
+That's why initially there can be a lot of healing of upset feelings during the transition as you let go of and release so much stored pain.
 With the pain gone, the need for mechanisms to hold the pain down are gone.
 So the desire for a hamburger may be gone from you permanently.

 Which leaves you with the urge to eat being very clean and clear.
 You'll eat very differently without the heavy layer of desire coating everything.
 You won't need a particular feeling from your food--you won't need it to make you feel good.
 You will simply need it to satisfy your hunger and replenish your body.

-Understanding the Desire and the Urge to Help OthersLet me be clear that the desire to help and the urge to help, and they're fundamentally different things.
+Understanding the Desire and the Urge to Help OthersLet me be clear that the desire to help and the urge to help are fundamentally different things.
 The desire to help wants a favorable outcome.
 When you hand out something to a homeless person and he spits on you, you're upset because you're not appreciated.
 You were looking for appreciation all along.
 That sullies the intent to help, and in many ways, it's just another ego game to serve yourself and make you feel good.
-The urge to help is simply the sense that you should do something.
-When a woman falls down a flight of stairs and you automatically respond to help her stand up, that's very clean.
-There's no intention to make yourself feel good; there was simply the response to help.
+Many, many people on the spiritual path are corrupted by this desire, which is an elaborate feel-good game to hide a lack of self-worth.
+This issue is simply a reflection that you are not totally unified in your own love.
+Your craving has simply found a new fix.

 Knowing When to Help and When Not toAnd it's not like the distinction between desires and urges is clean over night.
-Initially, anyone's desire to help is probably a good step in the right direction, but you will have to work through it to figure out what's going on there.
+Initially, anyone's desire to help is probably a step in the right direction, but you will have to work through it to figure out what's going on there.
 For someone in awakening, the urge to help arises when it wants to.
 It also may come with deeper understandings about when not to help.